faisalraja/app-engine-static/README.md

     templates/ - jinja2 templates goes here and will also generate site structure base on your folders here generate.py - execute this to update your static site

-On development you access your dynamic site at /dev/
+On development you access your dynamic site at http://localhost:8080/dev/ and all template files/folder starting with _ are skipped, useful for layouts.